EvanWonghere/NAOAIGC/README.md

 # NAOAIGC
-## Use ChatGPT to solve NAO robot tasks.
+## Using ChatGPT to solve NAO robot tasks.